Recommended Search Tool

 New York Vital Records

 Vital records consist of birth, death, and marriage certificates that are kept on file in the State of New York.
-You may need access to vital records for a number of reasons, including:
+You may need access to vital records for a number of reasons, including:- Legal name change

 - Divorce or remarriage